beyondmehayri/Desomniaarm32/docs/modules/network/interface.rst

         <!-- hosts, etc. -->
     </NetworkMonitor>

-If you do not specify a value for either 'interface' or 'network', Desomnia will automatically monitor all interfaces configured with a standard gateway.
+If you do not specify a value for either ``interface`` or ``network``, Desomnia will automatically monitor all interfaces configured with a standard gateway.
 This is usually the interface connected to your local network, and, unless you have multiple interfaces up at the same time, it is typically the only interface with this description.
 In that case, all interfaces will be monitored using the same configuration.
 This could be exactly what you want if you have wired and wireless links to the same network, at the same time.

 By network
 ----------